 My ancestors consisted of the basic material HDPE, also known as polyethylene.
 I now consist of PP or, if you prefer the written form, polypropylene.
 The temperatures are to blame that my molecular structure has changed.
 They subjected my ancestors to incredible hardships until I came into being.
 But let me tell you the whole story.

-A company in Asia built an automated warehouse in Singapore under the direction of the Swiss company Swisslog.
+A company in Asia built an automated warehouse in Singapore under the direction of a Swiss general contractor.
 They needed a total of 68,003 containers in which they could store their goods until these were picked.
-Swisslog assigned the production of these containers to the company Georg Utz AG in Bremgarten, who was already very experienced with this type of container and has also been able to supply Swisslog several times.
+The Swiss general contractor assigned the production of these containers to the company Georg Utz AG in Bremgarten, who was already very experienced with this type of container.

 Roger Käser, product manager at Georg Utz AG, wanted to know exactly how a container made of the basic material HDPE changes under heat, so he placed one of my ancestors into a climate cell.
 Roger Käser switched temperatures from 60 degrees to 80 degrees and back again, and that for an entire whole month.
 Because that’s roughly how long the voyage on the container ship takes.
 Although my ancestor survived the torture, he became deformed.
 This deviation was too great for automated warehouse management, where every millimetre counts - even the smallest deformation can jeopardise the entire system.